crizzy9/.dotfiles/README.md

 ###### configuration

-LSP and mason config
+LSPs and mason config
-> TODO: not working with libraries in python such as boto3.. no suggestion..
-Working now using pyright lsp
 > TODO: Java language server also not working - https://github.com/georgewfraser/java-language-server/issues/273

+LSPs/Linters to use
+1. Python - Pyright

 ```
 To add more plugins in init.lua packer config